A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 Kernel reference

-The competition organizers provided a reference implementation in CuTeDSL.
-Its benchmark numbers were:
+The competition organizers provided a CuTeDSL reference:

 VersionShape AShape BShape CShape D